 - ½ cup brown sugar, packed

-- ½ cup butter, (cold, cut in small cubes)
+- ½ cup cold butter, cut in small cubes

-- 1¼ cups mincemeat (store bought is fine, but choose a good brand)
+- 1¼ cups mincemeat store bought is fine, but choose a good brand

-- 2 tablespoon rum, brandy, Cointreau or Grand Mariner
+- 2 tablespoon rum, brandy, Cointreau or Grand Mariner If you need an alcohol free option, you can substitute orange juice here.

 - Preheat the oven to 350°F or about 170°C (160°C for fan ovens).